-"48.
-The existence and the ownership of Taiwan Kolin and KPII of proprietary right over the mark 'KOLIN' has already been favourably settled and affirmed by the Supreme Court in a decided case that has attained finality.
+"43.
+The proprietary right of KPII and its affiliate Taiwan Kolin relative to the mark KOLIN has already been settled by the Supreme Court in a case that has attained finality.
+"44.

-"49.
 In case entitled 'Taiwan Kolin Co., Ltd. vs. Kolin Electronics, Inc.,' with docket number G.R.
-N. 209843, the Supreme Court rejected the opposition filed by KECI and gave due course to Taiwan Kolin's Trademark Application Serial No. 4-1996-106310 involving the mark 'KOLIN' in class 9 of the NICE Classification.
-In its Decision promulgated on March 25, 2015, the Supreme Court held that Taiwan Kolin is entitled to the registration of the mark 'KOLIN' which is being used and applied in connection with Taiwan Kolin's KOLIN-branded Home Appliances consisting of television sets and DVD players.
-The said Supreme Decision has already attained finality with the issuance by the Supreme Court of the corresponding Entry of Judgment.
-Certified true copy of the Supreme Court Decision dated March 25, 2015 and the corresponding Entry of Judgment are hereto appended and made integral parts hereof as EXHIBITS '9' and '10', respectively.
+N. 209843, the Supreme Court rejected the opposition filed by KECI and gave due course to Taiwan Kolin's Trademark Application Serial No. 4-1996-106310 involving the mark 'KOLIN' under class 9 of the NICE Classification.
+In its Decision promulgated on March 25, 2015, the Supreme Court held that Taiwan Kolin is entitled to the registration of the mark KOLIN which is being used and applied in connection with Taiwan Kolin's home appliances consisting of television sets and DVD players.
+The said Supreme Decision has already attained finality with the issuance by the Supreme Court of the corresponding certificate of finality.
+Certified true copy of the Supreme Court Decision dated March 25, 2015 and the corresponding Certificate of Finality is hereto appended and made integral parts hereof as EXHIBITS '9' and '10', respectively.